cap10morgan/install-1password-linux-arm64/README.md

 This will install the latest release of 1Password for Linux on arm64 to `/opt/1Password`.
 If there was already an `/opt/1Password` directory, that will be renamed to `/opt/1Password-old`.

 You should see 1Password in your desktop environments list of applications now.
-Or you can run it directly via something like: `/opt/1Password/1password`.
+Or you can run it directly via: `/opt/1Password/1password`.